How Long Does it Take RouteNote to Review?

 Boost Collective and Amuse are music distribution companies that get your release live on platforms.

-You might be thinking to put your track online using these other services, who knows!
+You might be thinking of putting your track online using these other services, who knows!

 There's a different process when it comes to uploading your releases and getting your songs live however, you don’t have to pay a single cent for each release.